Brad Zaun

-Bradley Zaun (R-Urbandale) is an Iowa State Senator representing the 22nd District as well as the Iowa Senate President pro tempore.
+Bradley Zaun (R-Urbandale) is an Iowa politician who represented the 22nd District, as well as serving the Iowa Senate President pro tempore.
 He was the Republican nominee for Iowa's 3rd congressional district in the 2010 general election.

 Iowa Senate

 Zaun has served in the Iowa Senate since 2005.
 He is the former mayor of Urbandale, serving from 1998 to 2005 and a former city council member of Urbandale, serving from 1996 to 1998.
 He is former owner of Zaun's Hardware and Vice President of R&R Realty Marketing Group, and received his Bachelor's degree from Grand View College.

-Zaun currently serves on several committees in the Iowa Senate – the Judiciary committee; the Labor and Business Relations committee; the Rules and Administration committee; the Transportation committee; and the Ways and Means committee, where he is the ranking member.
-He also serves on the Justice Systems Appropriations committee.
+Zaun served on several committees in the Iowa Senate – the Judiciary committee; the Labor and Business Relations committee; the Rules and Administration committee; the Transportation committee; and the Ways and Means committee, where he was the ranking member.
+He also served on the Justice Systems Appropriations committee.

 In January 2017, Zaun proposed a bill to end tenure in public universities in Iowa.